 William Forsythe’s work is studied in the 3rd year.
 In the past, the workshop treated pieces such as Vile Parody of Address (1988), The Scott Work (19986) and Alien:a(c)tion (1992).

-Pina Bausch’s work is studied in the 2nd year, in 2015 this will be fragments of Nelken and other pieces.
+Pina Bausch’s work is studied in the 2nd year.
+In recent years, students have worked on fragments of Nelken and other pieces.